Tai Chi for Health

 Certifications

-Certified Tai Chi for Arthritis Instructor
+Certified Tai Chi for Arthritis and TCA2 Instructor

 Certified Tai Chi for Arthritis and Falls Prevention Instructor